 The sink, shower and tub drains in your bathroom are susceptible to clogging by hair and soap.
 Instead of waiting for them to become completely blocked, you should disassemble the drain traps regularly and remove debris and hair.
 It’s also advisable to unclog branch drains with a snake before they’re completely blocked.

 A toilet has many mechanical components, any of which can become worn and lead to plumbing problems.
 Remove the toilet tank lid and inspect it as you flush it.
 If at the end of the flush cycle the toilet keeps running instead of shutting off.
 The remedy for a running toilet is easy.

 If upon sitting on your toilet, it rocks back and forth slightly, or if you notice it leaking at the base, the wax ring that seals the base of the toilet may be worn and might need replacement.

 The caulk around the showers and tubs is not technically “plumbing” but it does affect the plumbing.
 When it fails, water from the shower or bathtub seeps into the walls and under the floors, leading to serious damage.

 Regularly inspect the all the caulk beads along the walls and floors to ensure that they are intact.
 Use fresh caulk to seal any gaps.
 Every few years, it’s advisable to remove old and replace it with a fresh bead of top-quality silicone caulk for showers and tubs.

 You can do some plumbing inspection and repairs or replacements yourself to save money.
 However, for the best results, you’re better off having a professional plumber inspect the plumbing in your bathroom, kitchen, and other areas.

 A professional plumber will identify common plumbing problems that you’ll and suggest solutions.
-Just make you hire a skilled and experienced plumbing professional such as those at Conrad Martens Brisbane to be sure the inspections and maintenance are up to standard.
+Just make you hire a skilled and experienced plumbing professional to be sure the inspections and maintenance are up to standard.